andresromero/andresromero.github.com/_posts/2014-02-28-People-you-might-know.md

 ---
 layout: post
-title: People you might know
+title: People you may know
 ---

 The idea here is to explain how to use *MapReduce* to process a social network a propose friendship recommendations according to the number of mutual friends.